darealshinji/Steam-files-and-notes/NaissanceE/README.md

 NaissanceE/UDKGame/Config/UDKNE_Safeguard.ini
 ---------------------------------------------

-This file contains the the default player profile with all the game's checkpoints.
+This file contains the default player profile with all the game's checkpoints.